ryanatk/bkup/README.md

 # bkup

 Scripts to setup your fresh os install, from backup.
-Dotfiles, settings, and download locations stored in a separate directory/project (defaults to ~/.backup/)
+Dotfiles and downloads stored in a separate directory/project (defaults to ~/.backup/)

 ## install